 Alloy 600 / INCONEL® 600 / 2.4816 / N06600

 Alloy 214 / HAYNES® 214 / 2.4646/ N07214

 Alloy 400 / MONEL® 400 / 2.4360/2.4361 / N04400

 1.4310 / 301 / S 30100

 1.4016 / 430 / S 43000

 1.4568 / 17-7 PH / S17700

 TITANIUM GRADE 5 (Ti-6Al-4V) / R 56400

 Common material thicknesses for photo etching: Metal thicknesses from 0.0005″ to 0.1250″

 All data is provided for informational purposes only.
-In no event will the Knight Group and its subsidiaries, be liable for in respect of any action taken by any third party arising from using the information taken from our online or printed sources.
-Chemical and Mechanical Properties should not be construed as maximum or minimum values for specifications, nor should information be used to assess suitability for a particular use or application.
-The information and data provided is deemed to be accurate to the best of our knowledge and may be revised anytime without notice and assume no duty to update
+In no event will Precision Metals EU and its partners, be liable with respect to any action taken by any third party arising from using the information taken from our online or printed sources.
+Chemical and Mechanical Properties should not be construed as maximum or minimum values for specifications, nor should the information be used to assess suitability for a particular use or application.
+The information and data provided are deemed to be accurate to the best of our knowledge and may be revised anytime without notice, and assume no duty to update.